New Orleans, Louisiana

 I can’t recommend the tour enough; it was both funny and insightful.
 It made me wonder how anyone survived that time period considering the stuff they did back then (lead lined baby bottles, anybody?)

 (It also made me wonder what current medical practices that will be cringeworthy a hundred years from now.)

 Self-guided walking tours of New Orleans

 I felt like I lucked out a lot with the weather.
-I feared the heat and the humidity but what I got was a sunny day with mild weather.
+I feared the heat and the humidity of New Orleans but what I got was a sunny day with mild weather.
 It was a perfect walking weather.

 (What’s the deal with the this obsession over cemeteries?)

-The best part of my 3 day of New Orleans exploration?
+The ultimate, ultimate highlight of my New Orleans exploration?
 Ending each day with a salted caramel gelatoccino (espresso + gelato) from Angelo Brocato.
 It’s worth hunting this 100 year old Italian bakery (still run by the Brocato family) in Mid-City neighborhood.

 Looking for more to do?
 Check out this alternative 3 day itinerary in New Orleans.